refactorsaurusrex/journal-cli/README.md

 ## Open a random journal entry

 What's the point of keeping a journal if you never re-read your entries?
-Run `Get-RandomJournalEntry` to open a randomly selected entry.
+Run `Open-RandomJournalEntry` to open a randomly selected entry.
+Pass in one or more tag names to narrow down the collection of possible entries.

 ## List all entries by tag

-Want to see every journal entry that was tagged `work` or `family`?
+Want to see every journal entry that was tagged `work`, `family`, or whatever?
 Run `Get-JournalEntriesByTag` and pass in one or more tags.

 ## Rename and/or consolidate tags